 There are many people who want to live in Portugal and many reasons why they want to move to this beautiful country like the weather, the language and the culture.

-If you want to spend your retirement in Portugal or work in Portugal, read our article and learn more about everything you’ll need for you to succeed in moving to this amazing country.
+If you want to spend your retirement in Portugal or work in Portugal, read my article and learn more about everything you’ll need for you to succeed in moving to this amazing country.

 - Who is entitled to the NRR: Non-regular tax regime for Non-Regular Residents

 - Administrative procedures: Obtain the NIF (Número de Identificação Fiscal), obtain the NISS (Número de Identificação de Segurança Social), open a bank account, register in the Portuguese National Health Service (SNS) + private insurances

 - Housing: What do you need to rent or purchase real estate and electricity, gas, water and internet services

 - Driving a foreign vehicle in Portugal